I've had a sports complex for a long time, and now you're gonna hear about it.

 #32 – He made my list of the 50 Most Disliked Philadelphia Athletes for reasons other than his actual play on the field, but you can’t deny that Ricky Watters had three great seasons for the Eagles from 1995-97.
 Averaging over 20 carries per game, he posted 3,794 yards and 31 rushing TDs over those three years, and he also caught 161 passes for 1318 yards during that time.
 Dude was pretty good, and it’s a shame he left for Seattle after the 1997 season.
 But he got his money.
 And “money” is precisely the answer to his most famous query: For who?
 For what?

 #33 – Smoldering pile of garbage at this number, so let’s just say William Frizzell and call it a day.
 Yeah, I don’t know who he is either.
+Give this to Cooper DeJean after one more year, I think.

 #34 – Even though he was already in steep decline when he came to town, Herschel Walker is the only guy who fits the bill here.
 One of the best athletes to ever play the game, he was the team’s leading rusher for three straight years at the head of a backfield committee while also racking up some impressive receiving numbers for a running back.